bonanzi/glove80-keymaps/README.bonanzi.md

    rake -V || gem install rake
    ```
 5. (Optional) Install `rg` for fast searches: `brew install ripgrep`.

+### Need `rake` on macOS?

+If you only need Rake (the build tool Ruby ships with) on macOS, follow these
+quick steps and then rerun `ruby -v`/`rake -V` to confirm everything works:

+1. Install [Homebrew](https://brew.sh/) if you have not already.
+2. `brew install ruby`
+3. Add Homebrew's Ruby to your shell path (for example, append
+   `export PATH="/opt/homebrew/opt/ruby/bin:$PATH"` to `~/.zshrc` on
+   Apple Silicon or `/usr/local/opt/ruby/bin` on Intel Macs, then restart your
+   terminal).
+4. If `rake` is still missing, install it with `gem install rake`.

 ## 2. Preserved layers overview